UniPiTechnology/evok/README.md

 * modified version of [tornardorpc] available in this repo tornadorpc_evok
 * [jsonrpclib]

-# Installation
+# Installation process for UniPi 1.1

-Download the latest release from our repository wget (or alternatively using git):
+Download the latest release from our repository via wget (alternatively you can clone the repository using git):

     wget https://github.com/UniPiTechnology/evok/archive/v.1.0.2.tar.gz
     tar -zxvf v.1.0.2.tar.gz && mv evok-* evok

-Please note that the folder that you downloaded the package is not used later and you can delete it.
-Config files are placed in /etc/
+Please note that the folder that you downloaded the package into is not used later and can be safely deleted after the installation.
+Configuration files are installed directly into /etc/, /opt/ and /boot/

-Run the installation script and follow the given instructions
+Run the installation script using the following instructions

     cd evok
     chmod +x install-evok.sh uninstall-evok.sh
     sudo ./install-evok.sh

-To uninstall it, run the installation script which is also located in `/opt/evok/` folder after installation
+To uninstall it, run the uninstallation script, which is located in the `/opt/evok/` folder after Evok has been installed

     sudo ./uninstall-evok.sh

-If you need to change the configuration, do it in /etc/evok.conf file.
+If you wish to manually changed the configuration of evok, it can be done through the /etc/evok.conf file.

-When installed reboot is required in order to get everything working correctly.
+Note that after uninstalling Evok you have to reboot your device to ensure all the files and settings are gone.

-The installation script also enables the I2C subsystem (if not enabled before) but the uninstallation script does not disable it back.
+The installation script also enables the I2C subsystem (if not enabled before), but the uninstallation script does not disable it again.

 # Debugging

-When reporting a bug or posting questions to our [our forum] please run set proper logging level in /etc/evok.conf, restart it and check the log file (/var/log/evok.log) for more info.
-For deeper log info run evok by hand.
-To do that stop the service first by calling
+When reporting a bug or posting questions to [our forum] please set proper logging levels in /etc/evok.conf, restart your device and check the log file (/var/log/evok.log).
+For more detailed log information you can also run evok by hand.
+To do that you need to first stop the service by executing the

     systemctl stop evok

-and then run it manually as root user by calling
+command and then run it manually as root user

-    /opt/evok/evok.py
+    sudo python /opt/evok/evok.py

-and see/paste the output of the script.
+and look through/paste the output of the script.

-# Testing latest git versions
+# Installing Evok for Neuron (Beta only for now)

-The installation script should take care of everything, but be aware of limited and/or broken functionality.
-Please report any bugs to the github.
+The installation script should take care of everything, but be aware there may be some issues with limited and/or broken functionality.
+Please report any bugs you find on this github repository.

+To install first connect to your Neuron via SSH (username root: password unipi; or whichever you have changed it to from the default) and run the following:

     wget https://github.com/UniPiTechnology/evok/archive/master.zip
     unzip master.zip